Enough (film): Casting and filming

 Enough, produced by Columbia Pictures, is directed by Michael Apted and written by Nicholas Kazan.
 On November 9, 2000, New York Daily News reported that Lopez was in talks to star in Enough, "which follows a newly married young woman's descent into domestic violence after her dream man physically abuses her, causing her to go on the run".
 Sandra Bullock was originally cast to play Slim, a waitress.
-In November 2000 Variety magazine reported that Bullock had to back out of Enough because of scheduling conflict with another film.
+In November 2000, Variety magazine reported that Bullock had to back out of Enough because of a scheduling conflict with another film.

 On May 19, 2001, it was reported that Lopez was cast as Slim, and Once and Again actor Billy Campbell was cast as Mitch, a "wealthy contractor" and Slim's abusive husband.
 Juliette Lewis, Noah Wyle, Dan Futterman and Fred Ward were also announced to be co-starring in the film.
 According to Basham, filming began on May 21, 2001, and took place on location in Los Angeles, San Francisco, Port Townsend and Seattle.
 During a documentary featured on a special edition DVD of the film, Kazan said Lopez was "very good" at creating the character on the film "through unscripted details, physical gestures and fiddling with props."
 He described her emotional acting as "perfect pitch".
 Apted, who had heard rumors that Lopez was a diva, described her as "fantastic" and good to work with.
 He also noted Lopez was "very much on the case, and that was very impressive."

 In 2008, Lopez revealed that during the filming of Enough, she overworked and had a nervous breakdown: "I was suffering from a lack of sleep.
 And I did have a kind of nervous breakdown.
 I froze up on set.
 Well, not on a set, but in my trailer.
 I was like, I don't want to move, I don't want to talk, I don't want to do anything.
 It was on that movie, Enough.
 Yeah, I did.
 I had a nervous breakdown."